 In addition, if the responding company has issued a prior payment to the recovering company, it must be entered in the Prior Payment Made field with proof of payment attached showing the payment has been received and processed.
-Similarly, double dip arguments (payment issued to insured, repair facility, rental company, etc.) should be raised in both the damages and prior payments sections.
-Credit for the double dip payment can only be applied in the prior payment section.
+Double-dip arguments (payment issued to insured, repair facility, rental company, etc.) must be raised in the prior payments section.
+Additionally, AF strongly encourages the responding company to raise the double-dip argument in the damages section as well, allowing the recovering company to enter a rebuttal if warranted.
+Credit for the double-dip payment can only be applied in the prior payment section.
 This includes deductibles and any payments alleged to be a double dip; this is especially important if there is a policy limits issue.